Interest in commodity-based ETFs has exploded and shows little sign of abating. In the commodity space, there are 4 basic ways to gain exposure:

 Each of these varieties has advantages and drawbacks.
 As you contemplate which fund is right for your portfolio, you need to be particularly discerning about a fund's objective and how it pursues that goal.
 Does the ETF hold the physical commodity, or does it use futures contracts to replicate exposure?
 Does it hold equities of companies that are engaged in the production of a particular commodity?
 Your investment decision needs to be based on far more than just the name of the ETF.
 Just because a fund's name includes "oil," "natural gas," "gold," etc., you can't be sure how that fund accomplishes exposure to that particular commodity.
 In order to make the best choice to fit your portfolio, you must mine the options and see where and how you can pursue pay dirt.

 One caveat for investors who want access to physical gold is the tax implication.
-Unlike other ETFs, gold-backed funds are taxed up to 25 percent as collectables.
+Unlike other ETFs, gold-backed funds are taxed up to 25% as collectables.
 Therefore, these funds are better suited for long-term investors looking to diversify a broader portfolio.

 Another way to gain exposure to commodities is through the companies that produce, transport, and store them.
 An equity-based commodity ETF offers "leverage-like" exposure to commodities through the stocks of companies involved in natural resources and other raw materials.
 These equity funds are viable alternatives to futures-backed ETFs, which may be subject to trading limits and other regulatory restrictions.
 Further, equity-based commodity ETFs have better tax implications than ETFs that hold physical stockpiles of precious metals.

-Futures-backed commodity funds are designed to produce exposure to the targeted commodity through the use of futures contracts, forward contracts, and swaps There is a good deal of investment uncertainty surrounding these types of ETFs because their need to buy and sell large amounts of futures contracts sometimes puts them into the positioning of influencing futures prices, rather than simply tracking prices.
-Fearing the possibility of commodity bubbles, the Commodities Futures Trading Commission recently proposed position limits on futures contracts which forced some of these funds to create new mechanisms for tracking their underlying commodities
+Futures-backed commodity funds are designed to produce exposure to the targeted commodity through the use of futures contracts, forward contracts, and swaps.
+There is a good deal of investment uncertainty surrounding these types of ETFs because their need to buy and sell large amounts of futures contracts sometimes puts them into the position of influencing futures prices, rather than simply tracking prices.
+Fearing the possibility of commodity bubbles, the Commodities Futures Trading Commission recently proposed position limits on futures contracts which forced some of these funds to create new mechanisms for tracking their underlying commodities.

 The fourth way to gain access to commodities is by using ETNs, which are senior, unsubordinated, unsecured debt issued by an institution.
 ETNs are linked to a variety of assets, including commodities and currencies.
 ETNs are designed to have "no tracking error" between the product and its underlying index.
 Owners of an ETN such as iPath Dow Jones-UBS Commodity ETN (DJP) will get the return of the index, minus the management fees.